Last Updated on: 6th December 2023, 02:30 pm

 - Lack of mental stimulation.

-- Move your parrot to a new place to stop it from becoming too territorial of its primary area.
+- Move the parrot to a new place to stop it from becoming overly territorial of its primary area.

-- Make slow movements around your parrot to avoid stressing it out.
+- Make slow movements around the parrot to avoid stressing it out.

-- Don’t force contact if your parrot wants to be left alone.
+- Don’t force contact if the parrot wants to be left alone.

-- Use treats to reward your parrot when it behaves appropriately.
+- Use treats to reward a parrot when it behaves appropriately.

-Beaks are made of keratin and grow continuously throughout a parrot’s lifetime.
+Beaks are made of β-keratin (protein) and grow continuously throughout a parrot’s lifetime.
 Parrots grind their beaks down naturally by pecking at tough objects, chewing items, and eating abrasive foods.

 If a parrot suspects its beak is getting too long, it’ll tap it against a blunt object and rub it against rough surfaces to shorten it.